ExpressOwl/Grand-Sorter/README.md

 # Grand Sorter
 This is a web application that allows users to compare the prices of two items from the game Oldschool Runescape and test their knowledge.
 The app utilizes React.js and Tailwind CSS.
+By the way my high score is 12.

 # Features
 * Fetches item data from an external API (https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices) to display two items for comparison.